brentvollebregt/nitratine.net/posts/multi-clipboard/post.md

 ### GUI Usage
 * Click on clipboard to switch to it (will close automatically on selection by default)
     - You can also use TAB to highlight the clipboards and then press ENTER to set the currently selected keyboard
-* Right click menu on each clipboard to individually delete/set
+* Right-click menu on each clipboard to individually delete/set
 * Click on the trash to delete all clipboards
 * Click on the plus button to create a new clipboard
-* Settings for the GUI can be toggled easily in settings window.
+* Settings for the GUI can be toggled easily in the settings window.
 In here you can:
     - Change window settings (opacity, frame, stay on top...)
     - Toggle the listener
     - Make the listener start on user login

 ### Opening the GUI With A Mouse Click
 If you rather a double click opposed to typing `mutli-clipboard` in the terminal, open the project and then click the settings button.
-On the right you will see a button labeled "Create Shortcut"; clicking this will ask you where you want to save a shortcut script (VB script).
+On the right you will see a button labelled "Create Shortcut"; clicking this will ask you where you want to save a shortcut script (VB script).

 ### Command Line Usage
 * `multi-clipboard` - Opens GUI